Islandora-Devops/isle-buildkit/java/README.md

 # Java

-Docker image for [Java] OpenJDK version 17.
+Docker image for [Java] OpenJDK version 17, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [Java Documentation] for more in-depth information.